oracle/db-sharding/README.md

 ### Details

-For more details, please refer to the [Fast data ingest][SDB-Fast-Data-Ingest] documentation.
+To learn more about the Oracle Sharding Fast Data Ingest feature, see: [Fast data ingest][SDB-Fast-Data-Ingest].